I have a love-hate relationship with marketing books.

 With time I understood that while the more you can read, the better it is, the end goal is not reading but improving yourself, taking the time to think about what you’ve just learned, and putting it into practice.

-You won’t get less stressed reading a book about meditation if you don’t follow up and start meditating and you won’t become a better marketer if you don’t experiment on the strategies or tactics you’ve just learned.
+You won’t get less stressed reading a book about meditation if you don’t follow up and start meditating and you won’t become a better marketer if you don’t experiment with the strategies or tactics you’ve just learned.

 My advice is: Take your time.
 It’s ok to read 5 books instead of 20 as long as those 5 books really impact your personal growth.